 Berlin by Food is currently a one-woman show.
 The woman in question is me - Anne - a pescatarian Franco-American-British Berliner who studied German and Russian and likes to eat.
-When not giving tours, I earn a living as a journalist, translator and coordinator for the Stolpersteine - Gunter Demnig's Holocaust commemoration project.
-I am, as you can tell, eclectic and that's why I’m your ideal guide.
-I have lived in Berlin for going on 10 years now and have eaten my way around the city.
-I can advise on the best restaurants, the dodgiest Eckkneipe (a dying breed, so get your Berliner Pils and Molle while you still can), I can tell you where to find vegan chocolate ice-cream to die for, an avocado smoothie that will blow your socks off or a slice of pizza that will transport you to Italy.
-I can even advise you on where to check out currywurst and kebabs, though I can't exactly vouch for their quality because I haven’t eaten a scrap of meat in quite a while.
+When not giving tours, I earn a living as a journalist, translator and international coordinator for the Stolpersteine - Gunter Demnig's Holocaust commemoration project.
+I've lived in Berlin for going on 10 years now and have eaten my way around the city.
+I can advise on the best restaurants, the dodgiest Eckkneipe (a dying breed, so get your Molle while you still can), I can tell you where to find vegan chocolate ice-cream to die for, an avocado smoothie that will blow your socks off or a slice of pizza that will transport you to Italy.

-OK, so perhaps I exaggerate.
-But Berlin today is exploding with flavours and these tours are here to prove it to you, as well as to give you a taste of the changing socio-political circumstances.
+So I exagerrate a little perhaps, but there's no doubt that Berlin today is exploding with flavours and these tours are here to prove it to you, as well as to give you a taste of the changing socio-political circumstances.

 There is no doubt that Berlin was once a culinary wasteland – there are only so many sausages a person can eat.
 And the same goes for potatoes and cabbage.
 So it must have come as a relief to many food-lovers when first the Turks came, bringing lahmacun and lentil soup (it's not all about döner kebabs) and later immigrants from Lebanon and Syria introduced baba ghanoush and manakish to the city.

 Thanks are also due to all those Australians who figured out London was way too expensive for them and opened up coffee shops left, right and centre, inspiring a coffee revolution.
-Filter coffee and flat whites are here to stay, and if they’re not your "cup of tea", then how about a good old espresso from the Italians or a halfway decent cup of German Kaffee - and perhaps a slice of cake with that?
+Filter coffee and flat whites are here to stay.
+If they’re not your "cup of tea", then how about a good old espresso from the Italians or a halfway decent cup of German Kaffee - and perhaps a slice of cake with that?
 (If there's one German culinary tradition worth perpetuating, it's certainly Kaffee und Kuchen in the afternoon.)
-If it’s tea you’re after, there are some fine Japanese tearooms and a unique Greek herbal tea salon.
+If it’s really tea you’re after, there are some fine salons around town.

 There are those for whom a sweet tooth is not only an expression: If that's you, let's skip the savoury and go straight on to dessert – ice cream, pistachio baklava and the finest cheesecake this side of the Atlantic (and that is no exaggeration).

 Or if you're in a breakfast sort of mood, we'll take you to a croissanterie (for the flakiest croissant this side of the Rhine) or get you a brezel.
-If pancakes are your thing, then I'll take you to one of the few places in town which actually knows what the word means.
+If pancakes are your thing, follow me!

 Food is not the same without drink so we might also take you to a natural wine bar or to a Kiez wine shop to taste a Riesling, arguably the best white not only Germany, but the world, has to offer.

-If you're more down-to-earth and just fancy a beer, we can help you out there too.
-Those who want a simple OJ can get a freshly squeezed one at everyone's favourite juice bar on Sonnenallee.
+If you're more down-to-earth and just fancy a beer, we can help you out there too (this is Germany after all).